iExecBlockchainComputing/documentation/for-developers/confidential-computing/create-your-first-gramine-app.md

 {
   ...
   "app": {
-    "owner": "0x<yourAddress>",
+    "owner": "<your-wallet-address>", // starts with 0x
-    "name": "tee-hello-world",
+    "name": "tee-gramine-hello-world",
     "type": "DOCKER",
-    "multiaddr": "docker.io/<username>/tee-hello-world:1.0.0", // update it with your own DockerHub username "checksum": "0x<checksum>", // update it with your own image digest "mrenclave": {
+    "multiaddr": "docker.io/<docker-hub-user>/tee-gramine-hello-world:1.0.0", // update it with your own DockerHub username "checksum": "<checksum>", // starts with 0x, update it with your own image digest "mrenclave": {
       "framework": "GRAMINE",
       "version": "v1",
       "entrypoint": "/workplace /app/app.js" OR "/workplace/app/app.py", // update it with your own image entrypoint "heapSize": 1073741824,
-      "fingerprint": "<mrenclave>" // see how to retrieve it below }
+      "fingerprint": "<mrenclave>" // no 0x prefix, see how to retrieve it below }
   },
   ...